 - Data points suggest that, much like the Chase 5/24 rule, those who have opened five or more credit cards (from any bank) in the last 24 months will also have a hard time being approved for Capital One card products.

-But these aren’t hard and fast rules.
-Since this card first launched, we’ve been surprised to see many travelers who expected to be declined for the Venture X Card get an automatic approval.
+But these aren't hard and fast rules.
+Since this card first launched last year, we've been surprised to see many travelers who expected to be declined for the Venture X Card get an automatic approval.

 How Much are 83K Capital One Miles Worth?